awslabs/aws-sdk-kotlin/docs/howto/configuring/http-clients.md

 By default the AWS SDK for Kotlin uses an AWS HTTP client known as the AWS Common Runtime (CRT) HTTP client.
 This client was written by AWS to ensure the best experience with AWS services.
-However customers may choose to override the default HTTP client by specifying an [HttpClientEngine](https://github.com/awslabs/smithy-kotlin/blob/main/runtime/protocol/http/common/src/aws/smithy/kotlin/runtime/http/engine/HttpClientEngine.kt) implementation and referencing that implementation in the service client configuration at the time of client construction.
+However customers may choose to override the default HTTP client by specifying an existing [HttpClientEngine](https://github.com/awslabs/smithy-kotlin/blob/main/runtime/protocol/http/common/src/aws/smithy/kotlin/runtime/http/engine/HttpClientEngine.kt) implementation or implementing their own, and referencing that implementation in the service client configuration at the time of client construction.

 The SDK provides an additional client, `KtorEngine` via the `aws.smithy.kotlin:http-client-engine-ktor` dependency.

-Customers may also provide their own HTTP client by implementing the [HttpClientEngine](https://github.com/awslabs/smithy-kotlin/blob/main/runtime/protocol/http/common/src/aws/smithy/kotlin/runtime/http/engine/HttpClientEngine.kt) and passing an instance of their implementation to the service client configuration.

 ## Example